rmcanany/SolidEdgeStorekeeper/Readme.md

 - **LIBRARY DIRECTORY**
 The library is where the standard parts you create are stored.
 The default is in `Preferences\Library` under the `Storekeeper` main directory.

-  Note it is created the first time you run the program; it won't be there before that.
+  Note the directory is created the first time you run the program; it won't be there before that.
 As noted above, if you want to access your vendor-type standard parts, they must be in the library.
 You can place them in one or more subdirectories if desired.

 - **DATA DIRECTORY**
 The spreadsheet contains the variables required for each size of each type of part.
 By default, it is stored in the `Preferences\DataSE2024` directory.